-When preparing a manuscript for submission to the editorial Board, authors should be guided by the following rules, drawn up taking into account the requirements of Russian and international associations and organizations, including the «Uniform requirements for manuscripts Submitted to biomedical journals» (Uniform Requirements for Manuscripts Submitted to Biomedical Journals), developed by the International Committee of medical journal Editors, as well as the principles and rules of COPE (Committee on Publication Ethics), WAME (world Association of medical editors), ORI (the Office of Research Integrity), CSE (Council of Science Editors), EASE (European Association of Science Editors), and HAC (Higher attestation Commission) requirements.
+When preparing a manuscript for submission to the editorial Board, authors should be guided by the following rules, drawn up taking into account the requirements of Russian and international associations and organizations, including the «Uniform requirements for manuscripts Submitted to biomedical journals» (Uniform Requirements for Manuscripts Submitted to Biomedical Journals), developed by the International Committee of medical journal Editors, as well as the principles and rules of COPE (Committee on Publication Ethics), WAME (world Association of medical editors), ORI (the Office of Research Integrity), CSE (Council of Science Editors), EASE (European Association of Science Editors), and Higher attestation Commission of Russian Federation requirements.

-Sent to the editor in electronic form via Google form (https://forms.gle/rRqVanBqjYRcysCP6), you need to download the following set of documents:
+Send to the editorial board in electronic form via Google form (https://forms.gle/3vantTRWii3ChdYE6), you will need to download the following set of documents:

 • article in WORD format, designed in accordance with the requirements set by the editorial Board in WORD format (Originality of at least 85%);

 • cover letter signed by all authors in jpeg or PDF format;

 • a copy of the receipt in jpeg or PDF format (each file must be no more than 5 MB in size).
 The name of each file must strictly be in the following order:

 o Article-IvanovPR(S) — where Ivanov is the Surname of the first author, PR is the initials of the first name and patronymic, (S) — indicates the Article.